Enchanted April (1991 film): Production

 The film was shot on location at Castello Brown in Portofino, Italy, the castle where the author of the book had stayed in the 1920s.
 The score by Richard Rodney Bennett, featuring flute and oboe themes, evokes the film's mood and accentuates the story's yearning and nostalgia.

+The 15th-century Castello Brown in Portofino, where von Arnim stayed and wrote the novel, and where much of the film was shot.

 Reception

 The film premiered as the opening night gala of the London Film Festival on 6 November 1991.
 It gained a positive reaction from critics and holds an 85% rating on Rotten Tomatoes based on 33 reviews.
 The consensus summarizes: "Mike Newell's adaptation of Elizabeth von Arnim's novel moves at a more generous pace than the 1935 version, allowing excellent performances from Miranda Richardson and Joan Plowright to flourish."

+It grossed £64,000 in the United Kingdom and $13.2 million in the United States and Canada.